NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 The default is **None**.
 For the other dehumidification control modes, the maximum humidity setpoint is required.
 This must be set using a **ZoneControl:Humidistat** object.
 When extra dehumidification is required, the system may not be able to meet the humidity setpoint if its full capacity is not adequate.
 Supplemental heating coil (supplemental heating coil type and name) is a required input in AirToAir HeatPumps.
 The supplemental heating coil capacity must be adequate enough to meet the heating coil load and offset the excess cooling load due to extra dehumidification required to meet the high relative humidity setpoint.

 Note: the air-to-air heat pump’s fan, cooling coil, heating coil and supplementary heating coil must be connected in the air loop according to the configuration shown above (Figure 118) for the blow-through fan configuration.
 The only other valid configuration is with a draw-through fan placement, where the fan is located between the DX heating coil and the supplementary heating coil.
-In addition, the volumetric air flow rate specified in the direct air unit for the controlling zone should properly reflect the fractional volumetric air flow rate specified in the heat pump object.

 #### AirLoopHVAC:UnitaryHeatPump:AirToAir Example Specification